History

 Tee Don is from Lafayette, LA.
 He was born in Port Arthur, Texas in 1957.
 His mother and father moved back to Lafayette when he was only three years old.
 He is a local musician who has performed around the world, deeply rooted in both Zydeco and Cajun music.
 His heritage and strong commitment to preserving a very unique musical instrument results in the high quality production of Rubboards.

-"Billy F Gibbons" of ZZ Top, "Buckwheat Zydeco", "C.J.
+Today's stainless steel, musical rubboards are in demand around the world.
+For example, the modern frottoirs made by Tee Don Landry are used by many leading Zydeco band members and celebrities including "Billy F Gibbons" of ZZ Top, "Buckwheat Zydeco", "C.J.
 Chenier", "Chubby Carrier", "Zydeco Joe", Cyril Neville of the famous "Neville Brothers", David Peters drummer for "Louisiana Laroux" and currently with "Gatemouth Brown", Richard Innes drummer for "The Fabulous Thunderbirds", Dan Tomlinson drummer for "Lyle Lovette", "Mojo and the Bayou Gypsies", Earl Sally, the rubboard man for Chubby Carrier, "Boo Zoo Chavis", Caveman, the rubboard man for "Geno Delafose", Kid Rock, Harry Connick Jr, just to name a few.

 The FROTTOIR- a piece of American Music History.